tzero86/zScan/README.md

 - Save results to a file
 - Scan progress bar
 - Terminate Scan by pressing CRTL+C

+## Currently working on

+- Support for custom domain and subdomain files
+- Support to specify output file to save the results to

 ## Things to fix or add